Acaki/dotfiles/README.md

 * Simply run `bootstrap.sh` again
 * Run `git pull` in `dotfiles` folder

-For plugin updates, please open vim and run `:PlugClean` followed by `:PlugUpdate`.
+For vim plugin updates, please open vim and run `:PlugClean` followed by `:PlugUpdate`.

-# Included plugins
+# Included vim plugins
 * [vim-plug](https://github.com/junegunn/vim-plug) for plugin managements, it will be automatically installed when you launch vim for the first time after installing vimrc in this repository.
 * [solarized](https://github.com/altercation/vim-colors-solarized) (default colorscheme)
 **Note: You need to set up your terminal properly for solarized to display correct colors, please refer to their repository for details.**